DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Damn!
 This is worst case scenario..."

 Instantly people screams enveloped the underground city.
-Hearing it Kay bit his lips.
+Hearing it Kai bit his lips.
 For Resistance's army the situation was most concerning.
 Once the city is found, there is no other way than abandoning it.
 People's houses are engulfed in sea of fire and industrial plants are getting destroyed.

-"Hey, Kay, let's leave this place."
+"Hey, Kai, let's leave this place."

 While angry screams of escaping people could be heard everywhere, Rinne was pulling his sleeve with calm expression.

 "...To leave?"

 "To surface.
-If it is just me and Kay, then it will be all right.
+If it is just me and Kai, then it will be all right.
 We have enough time to escape."

 "Only we are alone...?"

-"Well it is a world where you're forgotten, Kay.
+"Well it is a world where you're forgotten, Kai.
 Even if there are people around you, no one recognizes you.
 I think there is no need for us to help them."